Theory and Design of Multifunctional Space-Time Metasurfaces: Generalized Circuit Theory for Space-Time Modulated Surfaces

 where $\mathbf{I}$ is the $(2N+1)\times(2N+1)$ unity matrix.
 The source vector is defined as $\accentset{\rightharpoonup} {i}^{\rm in}=[0,\cdots,0,1,0,\cdots,0]^T$.
 We can see that the $n$-th reflected harmonic is equal to the matrix element located at the $n$-th row and $0$-th column of the reflection matrix $\mathbf \Gamma$, $i_n^{\rm re}= \Gamma (n,0)$.

-The developed theory not only works for shunt-connected modulation components in Fig.~\ref{fig: circuit model}, but can be generalized to arbitrary connection forms, for example, series connection of $RLC$ components, which will be discussed in Section~\ref{Sec: graphene}.
-The basic idea is to find the admittance matrix of a circuit branch relating the total voltage and current.
-The theory is applicable also to TE incidence.
-In fact, the polarization states only affect $\mathbf{Y}_D$ and $\mathbf{Z}_0$.
-The method can be easily adapted for TE-polarized wave after replacing $z_{D,n}^{TM}$ with $z_{D,n}^{TE}=\mu_0\omega_n/k_{xn}^D$, and $z_{0,n}^{TM}$ with $z_{0,n}^{TE}=\mu_0\omega_n/k_{xn}^{\rm 0}$.

 If the surface conductance and inductance in Fig.~\ref{fig: circuit model} and the substrate properties are known, for a specific plane wave excitation the scattering harmonics are uniquely determined by Eq.~(\ref{Eq: Reflectance}).
 Alternatively, for desired scattering responses, it is also possible to find properly modulated conductance and inductance that correspond to the generation of the desired scattering harmonics by the metasurface.
-In the following sections, we focus on controlling scattered fields (both propagating and evanescent) by engineering $G(z,t)$ and $B(z,t)$, with the goal to realize desired nonreciprocal effects.
+However, there is no simple analytical formulation that could directly determine the modulation functions for a set of desired scattering harmonics.
+For this reason, we mathematically optimize the Fourier coefficients of the modulation functions $G(z,t)$ and $B(z,t)$ until they generate the wanted harmonics for two opposite incident directions ($\theta=+\theta_{\rm i}$ and $\theta=-\theta_{\rm i}$), realizing desired nonreciprocal effects.